xability/a11y_ds_course/course_materials/day_5/day_5_notes.md

 ## What is a Histogram?

 - A histogram is a type of bar chart that represents the distribution of a numeric variable.
 - It shows how frequently each value occurs by dividing the data into intervals, called bins.
 - The height of each bar in the histogram reflects the count or frequency of data points within that bin.

+### When to Use a Histogram:
+- Use when you want to understand the distribution of a numeric variable (e.g., distribution of ages in a population).
+- Use to identify patterns such as skewness, modality (e.g., unimodal, bimodal), and the presence of outliers.

+### Best for:
+- Continuous or numeric data.
+- Analyzing the distribution of data.
+- Identifying the spread and center of the data.

 ## Key Components:
 - **X-axis (Number line)**: Represents the range of the data values.